 The use of pesticides for the maintenance of a road corridor is subject to several regulations previously set forth in the certificate of authorization issued by the Ministère.
 Regulations concerning the application of pesticides address persons required to hold a permit or certificate under the Pesticides Act, whereas regulations concerning notices and reports the address owners and operators of a road corridor.

 The Pesticides Management Code requires that before work begins advance notices must be published in a newspaper or broadcast on radio or television (s.
 63) and the regional office of the Ministère notified in writing, including certain information about the treatment plan (s.
 64).
 Also, application distances from bodies of water, watercourses (s.
 59) and where there is human activity (s.
 60), called protected immovables, when applying phytocides apply and vary depending on the application technique and product used.
 Work must be marked off to properly identify the zones that require protecting (s.
 62).
 Finally, the owner or operator of the road corridor must keep a register of the work (s.
-65) and send to a regional office of the Ministère a report on the work that is carried out (s.
-66).
+65).

 Municipalities that wish to control certain birds, like pigeons, and use an avicide to do so, must place the treated birdseed in a feeder designed to prevent the wind from carrying the seed away.
 The feeder must have the permit holder's name and telephone as well as the telephone number for the Centre Anti-Poison du Québec (s.
 53).
 The use of strychnine is prohibited in Québec (s.
 28).

 Municipalities that operate ornamental plant greenhouses and which carry out pesticide spraying (atmospheric treatment with a fogger or with a fumigant like nicotine) must, at the time the work begins, post a sign (French, PDF, 79 KB) at each entrance to the treated premises indicating the date and time access will be allowed (s.
 43 and 44).